Are-s-h/GovCracker/Readme.md

 :white_check_mark:ZIP<br>
 <br><br>
-GovCracker was created exclusively for law enforcement agencies to decrypt disks and files during criminal investigations, Pentester and Digital Forensics Companys.
+GovCracker was created exclusively for law enforcement agencies to decrypt disks and files during criminal investigations.

-## Utils ##
-GovCracker can also scan the target person's computer for indications of the use of cryptocurrencies.<br><br>

 ## Installation ##
 GovCracker is free and developed for Windows 10 (64 Bit).<br>